chainspace/chainspace-prototype/getting-started.md

 ## Transaction Deployment And Verification Example (Mac)

+There is a `Makefile` which has these commands in it:

+@todo - tidy up this documentation to use the makefile instead

 You need to have Python 2.7 (as well as pip) installed to run Chainspace.